PedroLucasOM/MyAlfredHotel/README.md

   </a>
 </p>

-> API for handling hotels with user control - including email confirmation - and hotel sites for advertisements.
-It has security with OAUTH and SQLite database.
+> :computer: API for handling hotels with user control - including email confirmation :mailbox: - and hotel sites for advertisements.
+It has security with OAUTH :closed_lock_with_key: and SQLite database :snake:.

 ### 🏠 [Homepage](https://github.com/PedroLucasOM/MyAlfredHotel)